-The 1900 U.S. Senate election in Vermont pitted Governor William Dillingham against Congressman and General William Grout.
-As the race got nastier, both candidates started slinging mud – or more accurately butter.
+The 1900 U.S. Senate election in Vermont pitted Gov. William Dillingham against Congressman and Gen. William Grout.
+As the race got nastier, both candidates started slinging mud — or, more accurately, butter.

-Consider the humble butter churn – a fixture of New England farmhouses.
+Consider the humble butter churn — a fixture of New England farmhouses.
 The earliest Pilgrims in America prized butter.
-It offered a way to preserve the fat in milk so that it could be used during the winter.
+It offered a way to preserve the fat in milk so they could use it during the winter.
 And so they churned their milk into butter, tucking it away for the cold months.

 Butter vs. Margarine

 Ever since then, a wide variety of butter substitutes, made from animal fats or vegetable oils, have reached the markets as butter-like spreads that we commonly refer to as margarine.
 Margarine had several advantages over butter.
 It was cheaper, lasted longer and the products that go into margarine can be used for other purposes.
 So if margarine wasn’t flying off the shelves, manufacturers weren’t left with unsold surplus.